th-we/deskflow-wiki/Developer-troubleshooting.md

 Try using `brew install pyyaml` instead of using `pip`.

+### Stuck at 'Starting package install' on Windows

+The Visual Studio installer may be stuck.
+Reboot your computer and try again.

 ## Configure step

 ### Error: `The CXX compiler identification is unknown`